 \subsection{The setup}

-To analyze the sensitivity of spectral lines to granulation phenomenon, we use MURaM simulations of the solar surface granulation presented in \citet{Witzkeetal2024}, which have been shown to reproduce solar observables including spectral line shapes.
+To analyze the sensitivity of spectral lines to granulation, we use MURaM simulations of the solar surface granulation presented in \citet{Witzkeetal2024}, which have been shown to reproduce solar observables including spectral line shapes.
 These simulations are done following the so-called `box-in-a-star' approach, with a Cartesian box covering 9000\,km\,x\,9000\,km (512\,x\,512 pixel$^2$) in the horizontal direction with a resolution of $\sim17.57$\,km and 5000\,km in the vertical direction with a resolution of 10\,km.
 The horizontal extent of the simulation box is such that several tens of granules are clearly resolved at any point in time.
-A small-scale dynamo (SSD) operating at the near-surface layers and leading to the formation of small mixed polarity magnetic features is taken into account using the approach of \cite{Rempel2014,Rempel2018}.
-It leads to the formation of small mixed polarity magnetic features.
+A small-scale dynamo (SSD) operating in and below the near-surface layers and leading to the formation of small mixed polarity magnetic features is taken into account using the approach of \cite{Rempel2014,Rempel2018}.

 We note that the box-in-a-star approach does not allow direct calculations of absolute RV jitter and hence scaling from the box to the full stellar surface is necessary \citep[see e.g.][]{Shapiroetal2017}.
 Since we focus on the differential sensitivity of lines, we do not apply this scaling.